 application of these growth factors also reduces the development

 of inadequate scar tissue.

 In the case of significant muscle tears, however, an operation may be necessary, with clearing of the haematoma and suturing of the torn musculature.
-Unfortunately, sutures in the torn musculature (in contrast to tendon ruptures) often hold very poorly, therefore an operation is often disregarded.
+Unfortunately, sutures of torn muscles (in contrast to tendon ruptures) often hold very poorly, meaning that operations are generally avoided.

-In rare cases, painful calcifications can form (= myositis ossificans) - this complication usually occurs when the patient begins to train again too early in the regeneration process.
-Additional problems include pronounced scarring, which significantly reduces the elasticity of the affected muscle, and possible painful cyst formations.
+In rare cases, a painful calcification can form (myositis ossificans).
+This usually occurs when the patient returns to training too early in the regeneration process.
+Additional problems include pronounced scarring, thus significantly reducing muscle elasticity, and possibly painful cyst formations.

 >> Read report